About Special Education Services

 - Other highly specialized support staff with expertise in many educational areas is available as needed.

 Three, four, and five year olds with disabilities can participate in this instructional program.
-Offered on the Kirby Elementary campus, these special preschoolers receive instruction in the developmental areas of cognition, communication, motor, self-help, and social/emotional.
+Offered on the Laura Reeves Primary campus, these special preschoolers receive instruction in the developmental areas of cognition, communication, motor, self-help, and social/emotional.
 PPCD teachers work closely with parents/caretakers through regular visits.

 We have various volunteer opportunities at the local campus level such as PTO, Campus Improvement Committee that is composed of parents, professionals, and other persons in the community interested in the education of students with disabilities.
 If you are interested, further information can be obtained from the Director of Special Services at 409.980.7800.